Numerical computation of the half Laplacian by means of a fast convolution algorithm: Numerical experiments

 \subsection{Discussion on the numerical experiments}

-When $u(s)$ is periodic of period $\pi$, the accuracy of the method depends on how well the truncated Fourier series \eqref{e:u(s)} approximates $u(s)$, and this is related to the asymptotic behavior of $u(x)$ as $x\to\pm\infty$.
-For instance, if $u(x)$ tends to a constant with a correction of $\mathcal O(1 / x)$ as $x\to\pm\infty$, then larger values of $N$ and $L$ will be in general required, and a well-suited extension to $s\in[0,2\pi]$ can improve largely the results (see, e.g., Figure \ref{f:fraclap1sqrt1x2}, where an odd extension improves the results).
+When $U(s) \equiv u(x(s))$ is periodic of period $\pi$, the accuracy of the method depends on how well the truncated Fourier series \eqref{e:U(s)} approximates $U(s)$, and this is related to the asymptotic behavior of $u(x)$ as $x\to\pm\infty$, which determines the decay of the Fourier coefficients of $U(s)$.
+For instance, if $u(x)$ tends to a constant with a correction of $\mathcal O(1 / x)$ as $x\to\pm\infty$, then, $U(s)\in\mathcal C^0(\mathbb R)$ globally, and the Fourier coefficients of $U(s)$ decay quadratically, so the errors decay quadratically too, and larger values of $N$ and $L$ are in general required; however, a well-suited extension to $s\in[0,2\pi]$ can improve largely the results (see, e.g., Figure \ref{f:fraclap1sqrt1x2}, where an odd extension improves the results).
 On the other hand, if $u(x)$ has a faster decay, it is safe to work with $s\in[0,\pi]$ (see, e.g., Figure \ref{f:fraclap11x4}), and the implementation is simpler, as there is no need to extend the function to $[0,2\pi]$ to get good results.

-When $u(s)$ is not periodic of period $\pi$, i.e., when $\lim_{x\to-\infty}u(x)\not=\lim_{x\to\infty}u(x)$, then, in general, an even extension at $s = \pi$ can always be used (see, e.g., Figures \ref{f:fraclapxsqrt1x2} and \ref{f:fraclaperf}).
-However, when the decay rate of the correction as $x\to\pm\infty$ is of $\mathcal O(1 / x)$, then larger values of $N$ and $L$ will be required, and it might be convenient to consider other smoother extensions (see, e.g., Figure \ref{f:fraclapatan}, where we have considered a trigonometric interpolant that gives $u(s)\in\mathcal C^4([0,2\pi])$).
+When $U(s)$ is not periodic of period $\pi$, i.e., when $\lim_{x\to-\infty}u(x)\not=\lim_{x\to\infty}u(x)$, then, in general, an even extension at $s = \pi$ can always be used (see, e.g., Figures \ref{f:fraclapxsqrt1x2} and \ref{f:fraclaperf}).
+However, when the decay rate of the correction as $x\to\pm\infty$ is of $\mathcal O(1 / x)$, then larger values of $N$ and $L$ will be required, and it might be convenient to consider other smoother extensions (see, e.g., Figure \ref{f:fraclapatan}, where we have considered a trigonometric interpolant that gives $U(s)\in\mathcal C^4(\mathbb R)$).